Peace and Security Council: Mission

 The mission of the PSC is to respond to conflicts in Africa.
 The PSC relies on collective security and its early warning detection systems.
 Article 3 of the Relating to the Establishment of the Peace and Security Council expands upon the PSC's objectives.

 Powers

 Article 7 of the Protocol Relating to the Establishment of the Peace and Security Council lists the PSC's power.

 Some of these powers include undertaking "peace-making and peace-building functions to resolve conflicts", recommending intervention to the AU Assembly in "grave circumstances, namely war crimes, genocide and crimes against humanity", promoting a close relationship with regional bodies as well as with the United Nations, facilitating humanitarian action and finally, deciding "on any other issue having implications for the maintenance of peace, security and stability on the Continent".

 Peace support missions

+Ribbon bar of the African Union Medals for peace support missions.

 The following peace support operations have been conducted under an AU mandate, or with AU authorisation: